salverde/hugo-assembly/README.md

 ## Changelog

-A changelog for the initial port by @salomoko is [here](changelog.md); if you fork this theme and make changes, please list them.
+- The initial port by @salsysd is [here](changelog.md); if you fork this theme and make changes, please list them in the changelog.

+- fixed minor items for the hugo theme build script